-Have you ever experienced rv water smells like rotten eggs?
-If yes, you are at the right place.
+Have you ever experienced rv hot water that smells like rotten eggs?
+If so, you are at the right place.
 We will explain what creates the smell and how to stop this reaction.
 You will be able to enjoy your RV without dealing with that rotten egg smell.

 Why Your RV Water Smells Like Rotten Eggs?

-If your RV water smells like rotten egg, you are experiencing one of the two problems described below.
-Please note that the problem is coming directly from the water source if the smell is coming from the cold water.
+If your RV water smells like rotten eggs, you are experiencing one of the two problems described below.
+Please note that the problem is coming directly from the fresh water source if the sulfur smell is coming from the cold water.
+This problem is WAY harder to fix.
+Especially if you are on a camping.

 The smell could also be caused by a reaction between your magnesium anode rod and your hot water with a high magnesium content.
 Removing the anode rod will not necessarily stop the smell since you will have magnesium sediment in your water heater.
 Also, removing the rod is dangerous since there will be no more protection against corrosion inside the tank.